Manage API Infrastructure

 njsmodule on each host that you want to add to the cluster.

-This guide contains instructions for completing tasks by using the NGINX Management Suite API Connectivity Manager user interface (UI).
+This guide provides instructions for completing tasks using the NGINX Management Suite API Connectivity Manager user interface (UI).

-To access the UI, navigate to the FQDN for your NGINX Management Suite host and log in.
-Then, select “API Connectivity Manager” on the Launchpad menu.
+To access the UI, go to the FQDN of your NGINX Management Suite host and log in.
+On the Launchpad menu, select “API Connectivity Manager.”